 What if I have to make them opt-in again and lose a huge chunk of them?

-What about my favorite hack-y techniques (like scraping) that I spent months perfecting?
+Can I still use my favorite hack-y techniques (like scraping) that I spent months perfecting?

 What if I accidentally break the rules and get a humungous fine?

 What if, what if, what if…at the very least, the whole thing sounded to me like a lot of effort, a lot of legal jargon and an all-around pain in the a**.